arturnawrot/chickenpoll/readme.md

 ## Attention!

-This project needs major code refactoring.
-I started this project when I was still learning how to write good code, so please forgive me any spaghetti code.
+This project is a great example how to NOT write web applications due to shamless mixing business logic with the domain layer.
+It needs major code refactoring.
+I started this project when I was still learning how to program.
 I will rewrite this project in the future if I have more free time.

 8/16/2021 Update: Currently I'm working on a new version of ChickenPoll in a new branch v2-rewrite.